-COURSE CONTENT: Lectures (35) assisted by tutorials(9) and WEB based multimedia mode presentation of aspects of descriptive, physical and environmental chemistry.
+COURSE CONTENT: Lectures (33) assisted by tutorials(10) and WEB based multimedia mode presentation of aspects of descriptive inorganic, organic and physical chemistry.
 The subject description in the Calendar gives details of the actual content covered.

-ASSESSMENT: Theory - 42%: A 2-hour examination in November.
+ASSESSMENT: Theory - 42%: A 2-hour examination in June.

 Practical - 20%: Continually assessed during the semester Tests - 33%: Continually assessed during the semester Modules - 5%: Continually assessed during the semester

-You must achieve an average of over 40% across the invigilated components of the subject (ie. the Theory examination) to pass the subject.
+You must achieve an average of over 40% across the invigilated components of the subject (ie the Theory examination) to pass the subject.